noi-techpark/it.bz.opendatahub.webcomponents/webcompstore-cli/README.md

 You can get the following help message running `python3 webcompstore-cli.py --help`

 ```
-usage: webcompstore-cli.py [-h] [-l] [-y] [--push GIT_BRANCH_NAME] [--delete UUID] [--production] [--lighthouse] [--size] [--version]
+usage: webcompstore-cli.py [-h] [-l] [-y] [--push VERSION_TAG] [--delete UUID] [--production] [--lighthouse] [--size] [--version]

 Webcomponent-Store cli program to interact with the API.

 optional arguments:
   -h, --help          show this help message and exit
   -l, --list          Prints list of all webcomponents.
   -y, --yes           Don't ask for confirmation on critical actions like deleting.
-  --push GIT_BRANCH_NAME
-                        Push a webcomponent to the store (branch-name is only for versiontag creation).
+  --push VERSION_TAG  Push a webcomponent to the store with the given version-tag (usually the git commit sha).
   --delete UUID       Deletes a webcomponent with the give uuid.
   --production        Use production URL for API: api.webcomponents.opendatahub.bz.it
   --lighthouse        Refetches the lighthouse stats for every webcomponent.
   --size              Recalculates the size for every webcomponent.
   --version           Output version information and exits.
 ```